 4: Saint-Savin Station

-The Saint-Savin station , once an important crossing point, is now abandoned and overgrown with vegetation.
-This site is perfect for lovers of railway heritage looking for urbex.
+The Saint-Savin train station , once an important transit point, is now abandoned and overgrown with vegetation.
+This site is perfect for railway heritage enthusiasts looking for urban exploration opportunities.

 Site Features